jonthornton/jquery-timepicker/README.md

 Close the timepicker when the window is scrolled.
 (Replicates ```<select>``` behavior.)
 *default: false*

+- **disableTextInput**
+Disable editing the input text and force the user to select a value from the timepicker list.
+*default: false*

 - **disabledTimeRanges**
 Disable selection of certain time ranges.
 Input is an array of time pairs, like ```[['3:00am', '4:30am'], ['5:00pm', '8:00pm']]``
 *default: []*